eduardoleoni/strong-password-generator/README.md

 # strong-password-generator
-A function to generate strong passwords
+A simple class that generates strong passwords